TheAssassin/mediaplayer-setup/Amlogic-based/MXQ OTT/README.md

 The MXQ OTT is an Amlogic S805 SoC based media box.
 It ships with some totally out of date Android 4.

 Most boxes ĉlaim to come with 1 GiB of RAM and 8 GiB of internal NAND flash, but it is not uncommon that in reality those boxes contain only 512 MB RAM which is shared between the CPU and the GPU.
-Some even come with a hacked Android that displays 1 GB nevertheless.
+Some "fake" boxes even come with a hacked Android that displays 1 GB nevertheless.

 ## Supported alternative distributions